Are you sick of suffering from crippling anxiety when you’re looking at your charts price movement for something to trade?

 I hope this guide really helped you understand what trading a price action strategy is all about and gives you actionable knowledge for you to take back to your charts.

-If you made it this far, I can only assume this is a topic that you’re very passionate about.
+If you made it this far, I can only assume this is a topic that you’re very passionate about and hungry to learn more secrets.

 Although this guide has been very long, I still was only able to skim the surface of price action trading knowledge.